kvandermast/gruntr-vault-client/README.md

 The file contains correctly encoded values for a properties file.

+By default, ALL keys in the result are encrypted.
+You can tailor the behaviour by adding the `--keys` or `-k` parameter.
+- if you pass `-k :secrets`, it will only encrypt keys that have `token`, `password` or `secret` in their key name,
+- if you pass `-k :secrets,username`, it will encrypt the keys as mentioned above, but also the fields containing username.
+- if you pass `-k :secrets,(username|userid)`, it will act as the previous one, and also check for userid next to username.

+You can add whatever configuration you desire.

+> Note that `:secrets` is a group, ergo it starts with the colon (':').
+Your own keys (such as username for example) are to be passed as is.

 ### Decryption

 Give the example above, you run the CLI with the following parameters: